-Work with TPL to create an integrated resource plan to incorporate RE, EE, and more efficient reciprocating engines that can be dual fuel:
+Work with TPL to create an integrated resource plan to incorporate RE, EE and more efficient reciprocating engines that can be dual fuel.

-While TPL is eagerly working towards Tonga's renewable energy goals, the company publishes little long-term planning detailing how these goals will be achieved.
-An integrated resource plan provides an opportunity for the company to lay out a long-term, realistic framework outlining how goals will be met in a scope not captured by annual reports.
-Use modeling such as PLEXOS or SAM to integrate cleaner energy generation sources to provide peaking power, and limit Tonga’s exposure to fluctuations in the price of diesel.
+While TPL is eagerly working towards Tonga's renewable energy goals, the company publishes little long-term planning, detailing how these goals will be achieved.
+An integrated resource plan provides an opportunity for the company to lay out a long-term, realistic framework, outlining how goals will be met in a scope not captured by annual reports.
+They can use modeling such as PLEXOS or SAM to integrate cleaner energy generation sources to provide peaking power, and limit Tonga’s exposure to fluctuations in the price of diesel.

 Example: Hawaiian electric companies IRP